dishnawy/ML_Data_Preprocessing/README.md

 # ML_Data_Preprocessing
-A template for preprocessing data before training a machine learning model.
+A template for preprocessing data before training a machine learning model, using pandas.
 Sample columns are selected, as of sample test data size.
-Please change to fit with your data
+Please change to fit with your data.
+It handles:

+* Importing data
+* Taking care of missing data
+* Encoding categorical data (if needed)
+* Splitting data for training and test sets
+* Feature scaling